mainlp/mainlp.github.io/_pages/projects.md

 of Yes/No clues.
 Example: Q: Do you wanna crash on the couch?
 A: I gotta go home sometime.
 Indirect answers are natural in human dialogue, but very difficult for a conversational AI system.
 Build an NLP model that improves automatic understanding of indirect questions in English.
 Project can be extended to multlingual/transfer learning.
 Reference: [Louis et al., 2020](https://aclanthology.org/2020.emnlp-main.601/) and [Damgaard et al., 2021](https://aclanthology.org/2021.codi-main.1/)  Level: BSc or MSc.

-- ~~*Does ChatGPT understand formal logic and common sense?*~~ Problem Definition: Recent evidence has shown that large generative language models (GLMs) such as ChatGPT and you.com/chat fall short in logical reasoning.
+- ~~*Does ChatGPT understand formal logic and common sense?* Problem Definition: Recent evidence has shown that large generative language models (GLMs) such as ChatGPT and you.com/chat fall short in logical reasoning.
 For example, “Mike’s mum had 4 kids; 3 of them are Luis, Drake, and Matilda.
 What is the name of the 4th kid?”, ChatGPT’s response was “It is not possible to determine the name of the fourth child without more information” [0].
 In addition to this, we are interested common sense logic.
 For example, do GLMs find “John put a turkey into a fridge” more plausible than “John put an elephant into the fridge”?
 [1].
 To this end, the task is to use existing datasets such as SemEval2020-Task-4 [2] and SNLI [3] for probing GLMs.
 Goal: The goal of this thesis is to get a better understanding of logic abilities of large GLMs by constructing an evaluation dataset and conducting a systematic comparison between different publicly available chatbots.
 Requirements: This thesis is ideal for students with prior knowledge in first order predicate logic and requires proficiency in Python and one Deep Learning Framework.
 References:
 [0] https://arxiv.org/pdf/2302.03494.pdf
 [1] https://aclanthology.org/2020.semeval-1.39.pdf
 [2] https://github.com/wangcunxiang/SemEval2020-Task4-Commonsense-Validation-and-Explanation
 [3] https://nlp.stanford.edu/projects/snli/
-Level: BSc.
+Level: BSc~~

-### V4: Human-centric Natural Language Understanding: Uncertainty, Perception, Vision (mostly MSc level)
+### V4: Human-centric Natural Language Understanding: Uncertainty, Perception, Vision

 Some general references for this section:
 References: [Plank, 2016.](https://arxiv.org/abs/1608.07836), [Jensen and Plank, 2022](https://aclanthology.org/2022.lrec-1.161/), [Plank, 2022 EMNLP](https://arxiv.org/abs/2211.02570)

 #### Selected research projects

-- *Prediction of Human Label Variation.* Human annotators notoriously disagree when labeling objects.
+- ~~*Prediction of Human Label Variation.* Human annotators notoriously disagree when labeling objects.
 This human label variation remains an understudied problem.
 Can we detect data that triggers high disagreement?
 And on the contrary, can we detect instances that are easy and reliably labeled?
 References: [Plank, 2022 EMNLP](https://arxiv.org/abs/2211.02570), [Zhou et al. 2022](https://aclanthology.org/2022.findings-acl.79.pdf) and [Siddiqui et al., 2022](https://arxiv.org/pdf/2209.10015.pdf).
-Level: MSc.
+Level: MSc.~~

 - *In-context learning from human disagreement on subjective tasks.*
 Aggregating annotations via majority vote could lead to ignoring the opinions of minority groups, especially on subjective tasks.
 Learning from individual annotators shows a better result on subjective classification tasks such as hate speech detection and emotion detection than from the majority vote (Davani et al., 2022).
 In this project, we want to investigate the potential of learning from individual annotators in an in-context learning setting.
 How can the model learn from the disagreement between annotators by instruction tuning and prompting?
 How do we design such instructions?